 We will use the marvellous properties of plants, flowers and herbs to make an exceptional gift for somebody special.

 Everything is coming up roses!
 Why not grow our own?

 Summer One – Muck, Mess and Mixtures.

 Let’s get messy!
 Muck and mess is good!
 In fact, it’s mega-marvellous!

 We will be diving in and getting our hands and feet sticky and covered in paint.
 We will be playing with liquids, squish some dough and check out the slushiest and mushiest foods.

 Pour, mix, stir and splat!
 How will it feel to get our hands covered in goo?
-We will make wobbly jelly and draw with wibbly clay.
+We will investigate mixtures, from paint and bubbles to jelly and shaving foam.

-We will be writing recipes, riddles and stories – there are loads of scrummy words to describe messy mixtures!
+We'll enjoy the story of George's Marvellous Medicine and we will be writing recipes, stories and instructions – there are loads of scrummy words to describe messy mixtures!

 Don’t worry about the mess…it’ll always wash!